 - 1. Cleanliness.

 - 2. Filling the teeth.

 - 3. Extraction of diseased teeth.

 - 4. Artificial teeth.

-5. Advice to mothers.
+- 5. Advice to mothers.

-6. Children's teeth.
+- 6. Children's teeth.

-7. Crown and bridge work.
+- 7. Crown and bridge work.

-8. Fractured jaws.
+- 8. Fractured jaws.

-9. Cleft palate.
+- 9. Cleft palate.

-10. Hints on home remedies.
+- 10. Hints on home remedies.

-11. Quackery.
+- 11. Quackery.

+- 12. The Necessity of School Instruction in Dental Hygiene.

-I have adopted this system of division because I think it not only the most logical, but that which is best calculated to give the reader a knowledge of the dangers incurred by neglect of the teeth, and of the best remedial measures to be employed when suffering from such a course.
+I have adopted this system of division because I think it not only the most logical, but that which is best calculated to give the reader a knowledge of the dangers incurred by neglect of the teeth and of the best remedial measures to be employed when suffering from such a course.

-Before concluding this chapter, I may say that the lack of knowledge displayed by the popular mind on these subjects, has aroused in me the desire to place before my readers, in a concise form, such information as will be of service to them in all dental emergencies, and which, if carefully followed, will add to their health and strength, and to their consequent happiness.
+Before concluding this chapter, I may say that the lack of knowledge displayed by the popular mind on these subjects has aroused in me the desire to place before my readers, in a concise form, such information as will be of service to them in all dental emergencies, and which, if carefully followed, will add to their health and strength and to their consequent happiness.